Mitch McConnell Explains How ‘Cocaine Mitch’ Tweet Softened His Image Before Midterms

 On May 8, however, the unlikeliest of unlikely heroes provided D.C.
 Twitter life support.

-After coal baron and convicted felon Don Blankenship saw his senate candidacy squashed in West Virginia’s primaries earlier this month, Senate Majority Leader Mitch McConnell (R-Ky.) tweeted an homage to Netflix’s Narcos.
+After coal baron Don Blankenship, who spent time in federal prison on a misdemeanor charge, saw his senate candidacy squashed in West Virginia’s primaries earlier this month, Senate Majority Leader Mitch McConnell (R-Ky.) tweeted an homage to Netflix’s Narcos.

 “Thanks for playing, Don,” read the caption as a smug McConnell stood splattered in cocaine.

-Note: Correction: An earlier version of this article misused the term felon when referring to Don Blankenship.
-It has since been corrected to reflect that his charges were for a misdemeanor.